 In 1993, the U.S. resumed the International Military Education and Training program in Lebanon to help bolster the Lebanese Armed Forces (LAF)--the country's only nonsectarian federal institution--and reinforce the importance of civilian control of the military.
 Sales of excess defense articles (EDA) resumed in 1991 and have allowed the LAF to enhance both its transportation and communications capabilities, which were severely degraded during the civil war.

 Principal U.S. Embassy Officials

 The U.S. Embassy operates in Awkar, Lebanon (tel.
 961-4-543600, 961-4-542600).
-In September 1989, all American officials at the U.S. embassy in Beirut were withdrawn, when safety and operation of the mission could not be guaranteed.
+In September 1989, all American officials at the U.S. Embassy in Beirut were withdrawn, when safety and operation of the mission could not be guaranteed.
 A new U.S. ambassador returned to Beirut in November 1990, and the embassy has been continuously open since March 1991.
 In 1997, reflecting improvements in Lebanon's security climate, the United States lifted the ban it had imposed on American-citizen travel to Lebanon in 1985.
 The ban was replaced by a travel warning.
-Nonetheless, remaining security concerns continue to limit the size of the American staff and visitor access to the embassy.
-Thus, only American citizen services and very limited visa services are now available in Beirut.
-The embassy plans to open full nonimmigrant visa services by late 2002.
+Nonetheless, remaining security concerns continue to limit the size of the American staff and visitor access to the Embassy.
+American Citizen Services are available and the Embassy resumed full nonimmigrant visa services in June 2003.

 For the most current version of this Note, see Background Notes A-Z.